-- Sensitivity to the geoid model errors if the in-situ means is not located under the actual ground track; - Sensitivity to the actual ground track location: +/-1 km may generate off nadir observations that we need to consider (decimetres impacts).
+- Sensitivity to the surface roughness: in some cases, large SWH might be encountered over big lakes. - o Sensitivity to the geoid model errors if the in-situ means is not located under the actual ground track; - Sensitivity to the actual ground track location: +/-1 km may generate off nadir observations that we need to consider (decimetres impacts).